human-centered-ai-lab/CARVIS-WSI/README.md

 ### Input csv

-To get the input csv file containing the eye-tracking data please import the [ViewerCoordinates](scripts/ViewerCoordinates.groovy) script into QuPath by placing it in the scripts directory (Documents/quPath/scripts or check the location of the scipts directory with Automate->Shared Scripts->Open Scripts Directory).
-When erverything is set up and you are ready to start recording you can start the ViewerCoordinates script (Automate->Shared Scripts->ViewerCoordinates->Run [`Ctrl+R`]). **Important** to note iMostions must be running before the ViewerCoordinates script is started.
+To get the input csv file containing the eye tracking data please import the [scripts/ViewerCoordinates](scripts/ViewerCoordinates.groovy) script into QuPath by placing it in the scripts directory (Documents/quPath/scripts/ or check the location of the scipts directory with Automate->Shared Scripts->Open Scripts Directory).
+When everything is set up and you are ready to start recording you can start the ViewerCoordinates script (Automate->Shared Scripts->ViewerCoordinates->Run [`Ctrl+R`]). **Important** to note iMotions must be running before the ViewerCoordinates script is started.

 ## Output Interpretation